-Turn up the edge of the lock washer so that it tightly abuts against a flat of the nut.
+Turn up the edge of the lock plate so that it tightly abuts against a flat of the nut.

-Fit the clutch plates and springs by :
+Fit the clutch plates and springs by

 Slide into position, in the clutch case attached to the clutch sprocket, a steel plain clutch plate.
-(On 350 touring models the first plate must be the one extra thick plate, ensure the recessed part of the steel plate faces to the clutch centre and thereby overhangs the flange of the clutch centre.)